oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-rcu-schema/README.md

 You can access the database through the NodePort outside of the Kubernetes cluster, using the URL  `<hostmachine>:30011/devpdb.k8s`.

-**Note**: The domain-in-image model needs a public database URL as an `rcuDatabaseURL` parameter to create a Fusion Middleware domain image.
+**Note**: To create a Fusion Middleware domain image, the domain-in-image model needs a public database URL as an `rcuDatabaseURL` parameter.

 ## Create the RCU schema in the Oracle database

-The script generates the RCU schema based `schemaPrefix` and `dburl`.
+This script generates the RCU schema based `schemaPrefix` and `dburl`.

-The script assumes that either the image `container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.3` is available in the Docker image repository or an `ImagePullSecret` is created for `container-registry.oracle.com`.
+The script assumes that either the image, `container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.3`, is available in the Docker image repository or an `ImagePullSecret` is created for `container-registry.oracle.com`.
 To create a secret for accessing `container-registry.oracle.com`, see the script `create-image-pull-secret.sh`.

 ```
 $ ./create-rcu-schema.sh -h